Constellations

 Circinus lies along the Milky Way, which makes it a rich hunting ground for simply scanning with a telescope and seeing what pops up.

-White star chart with black dots and lines drawing Circinus.
+White star chart with black dots for stars and constellations outlined including Circinus.

 Circinus the Drawing Compass is a constellation best seen from southern skies.
 The dim constellation lies near the bright star Alpha Centauri.
-Image via IAU/ Sky and Telescope/ Wikimedia Commons.
+Image via IAU/ Sky and Telescope/ Wikimedia Commons (CC BY 3.0).

 Bottom line: Circinus the Drawing Compass is a dim constellation located next to the third brightest star in the sky, Alpha Centauri.